-Single Solar Port
+Single Solar Port -If Equipped

--If Equipped

 The Single Solar Port (located at ground level) is for using a portable solar panel, it has a maximum input rating of 150 Watts.
-The Single Solar Port is connected to the coach batteries through the solar charge controller (located on an exterior sidewall).
+The Single Solar Port is connected to the coach batteries through the solar charge controller (located inside rear driver side exterior compartment).

 When connecting a portable solar panel, a separate solar charge controller is not needed and will reduce the effectiveness of the portable solar panel.